LukeSev/ASM_Hacks/README.md

 ## TODO
 - Add short guide to installing ASM/text with Event Assembler and UPS patches with NUPS
-- Create more rigged skill procs like greatshield/silencer and find a way to only do it for player-controlled units (most important for greatshield)
+- Create more rigged skill procs like greatshield/silencer and find a way to only do it for player-controlled units (most important for greatshield since it literally makes enemy generals invincible; looking at you especially, Vigarde)